awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-using.md

 1. In the message editor, delete all the text of the message variable for each recommended attribute that you want to remove\.
 Each message variable consists of two sets of curly braces and the name of the associated attribute—for example, `{{RecommendationItems}}`\.

    To remove the recommender model from the template completely, delete all the variables for recommended attributes that the model provides\.
-Then, in the **Attribute finder**, expand the **Recommended attributes** section, and choose **X** next to the name of the model\.
+Then, in the **Attribute finder**, expand the **Recommended attributes** section and choose **X** next to the name of the model\.

 1. When you finish, do one of the following:
    + To save your changes as a new version of the template, choose **Save as new version**\.
    + To save your changes as an update to the most recent version of the template, choose **Update version**\.
-This option is available only if you opened the most recent version of the template in step 4\.
+This option is available only if you chose the most recent version of the template in step 4\.